Geza de Kaplany: Early life

-De Kaplany was born and raised in Hungary, in a wealthy family.
-He lost the sight in an eye during a beating by his father, who died in 1938.
+De Kaplany was born to a wealthy family on 27 June 1926, in Makó, Hungary, where he was also raised.
+He lost sight in one eye during a beating by his father, who died in 1938.
 He studied medicine at the University of Szeged and graduated with honors in 1951.
 He went into practice in Budapest as a cardiologist, but clashed with officials in the Hungarian Revolution of 1956, fleeing after it failed.
 He visited England and Denmark, writing a book called Doctor in Revolt about his alleged experiences as a freedom fighter in Hungary.

 He settled in Boston, intending to resume his practice, but discovered that his degree was not recognized.
 He retrained as an anesthesiologist, interning at :Milwaukee Hospital from August 1957 to August 1958.
 He then attended Harvard and taught anesthesiology at Yale.
 He moved to San Jose, California where he worked at San Jose Hospital.

 Marriage

-In June 1962, he met Hajna Piller, also from Hungary.
-She was 25, a former fashion model, showgirl at Bimbo's 365 Club and beauty queen, daughter of György Piller.
-The two had a whirlwind courtship and married that August.
-A few weeks after their marriage, de Kaplany heard from a friend that his wife was having an affair.
+In June 1962, he met Hajna Piller, daughter of Olympic fencer György Piller, who was also from Hungary.
+She was a 25-year-old former fashion model, beauty queen, and showgirl at Bimbo's 365 Club.
+Despite Piller already being engaged to a Hungarian engineer, the two had a whirlwind courtship and married that August.
+A few weeks after their marriage, de Kaplany heard from a friend that his wife had continued dating her boyfriend.